bitrise-io/devcenter/_articles/bitrise-cli/create-your-own-step.md

 - how you can test and use your Step in any build by using [the `git::` Step reference](/bitrise-cli/steps/#special-Step-sources),
 - how you can share your Step with others through the Bitrise StepLib if you wish to do so.

-!!! warning "Most important concepts"
-    Before proceeding with configuring your step, check out [some important concepts you must be aware of](/bitrise-cli/most-important-concepts.md)!
+__IMPORTANT__: Before proceeding with configuring your step, check out [some important concepts you must be aware of](/bitrise-cli/most-important-concepts.md)!

 ## Step development guidelines